Pa. Ranjith

 Pa.
 Ranjith (born 8 December 1982) is an Indian film director, producer and screenwriter who primarily works in Tamil cinema.
 He made his directorial debut with the 2012 romantic comedy Attakathi, before earning positive reviews for his second film, the political action-drama Madras (2014).
 He wrote and directed the action-drama films Kabali (2016) and Kaala (2018), both starring Rajinikanth.
-He is also founder of Neelam, a socio-cultural organisation and film production house.
+He is also the founder of Neelam, a socio-cultural organisation and film production house.

-Early life and education
+Early and personal life

 Pa.
 Ranjith was born on 8 December 1982 in Karalapakkam, Avadi, Chennai.
 He has two brothers, Prabhu and Saravana.
 He graduated from Government College of Fine Arts, Chennai, and has described how his travels to and from his college often helped create inspiration for film ideas.

 During college, he joined the film chamber and began watching world cinema, regularly attending annual film festivals.
-He gained inspiration from films including The Battle of Algiers (1966), Gunda (1998 film) and City of God (2002), stating they changed his thinking of cinema and revealed that they had a deep impact on him.
+He gained inspiration from films including The Battle of Algiers (1966), and City of God (2002), stating they had a deep impact on him and changed his thinking of cinema.

-Ranjith joined the film industry as an assistant director and first worked on Shiva Shanmugam's Thagapansamy (2006), which he has since revealed as an "unmemorable stint", before moving on to apprentice under filmmaker Venkat Prabhu.
+Ranjith joined the film industry as an assistant director and first worked on Shiva Shanmugam's Thagapansamy (2006), which he has referred to as an "unmemorable stint", before moving on to apprentice under filmmaker Venkat Prabhu.
 He initially helped prepare a storyboard for a Malaysian album that Venkat Prabhu had been working on in 2006, before gaining trust and being allowed to work closely with him during the making of Chennai 600028 (2007).
+Ranjith is married to Anitha, and they have two children.